 Habits of Good Math Students

-The next lesson teaches students about behavior and academic expectations during math workshop.
-If you are in-class or in a live meeting, have students generate a list of good habits.
+The next classroom routines and procedures lesson teaches students about behavior and academic expectations during math workshop.
+Have students generate a list of good habits of math students.
 As you add to the list, guide students into including the following:

 - Show your work-We want students to get right answers, but we also want them to understand the HOW and WHY of math.